 I was going to wait until September 9 to share the story of FASDay, but then thought if people wanted to be inspired and organize something (no matter how small or large) planning time was required.
 So I figured the halfway point would be a good time to do that.
 There is still 7 weeks to go!
 Feel free to share in the comments below what you are doing, any ideas you have or information you’d like to share!
-Some of this information is from 2017 (when the original 99 days to 9/9 journey was created, but I will update the page if necessary leading up to September 9, 2018 (and will bold 2018).
-Let’s make this the biggest International FASD Awareness Day yet!
+Some of this information is from 2017 (when the original 99 days to 9/9 journey was created), each year I will update the page if necessary leading up to September 9.

 So, exactly what is FASDay?

 International FASD Awareness Day provides a focussed opportunity for individuals, groups and communities to raise awareness about FASD, to pause, to reflect and to share a message of an alcohol-free pregnancy and prevention across the world.

 Did you realize that 2018 marked the 20th FASDay!